-I was recently watching a video “Why did TSR Hobbies publish Advanced Dungeons and Dragons?” by Nicholas Bielik and one of the things he claimed coalesced a bunch of different ideas about role playing games that I’ve had over the decades that I’ve played them.
+I was recently watching a video “Why did TSR Hobbies publish Advanced Dungeons and Dragons?” by Nicholas Bielik and one of the things he claimed coalesced a bunch of different ideas about role-playing games that I’ve had over the decades that I’ve played them.

-Essays quickly become unreadable when they’re made up of defenses against future objections, so the only one I’ll address here is the idea that your mother said “you like chocolate ice-cream, he likes strawberry.
+Essays quickly become unreadable when they’re made up of defenses against future objections, so the only one I’ll address here is the idea that your mother said “you like chocolate ice cream, he likes strawberry.
 That’s ok!
 Everyone is entitled to their own opinions and preferences.”
 This is not what I’m claiming here and, in fact, I mostly disagree with this.
 Most situations have more correct and less correct interpretations.
 Even preferences clearly have an ordering.
 “Buffy the Vampire Slayer” is a better television show than “Wynonna Earp”.
-It would be very difficult to make a convincing argument of the reverse.
+It would be very difficult to make a convincing argument for the reverse.

 The idea from Mr. Bielik is the claim that Gary Gygax would field calls from players asking how to handle particular situations that weren’t covered in the rule.
 Gary would ask “How did you handle it?” and after hearing how they handled it he’d say “That sounds about right to me”.
-One argument is that he never considered these situations and was meekly deferring to the judgement of every player he had a discussion with.
+One argument is that he never considered these situations and was meekly deferring to the judgment of every player he had a discussion with.
 Another is that he wasn’t providing an opinion of that particular situation or how it was handled but was instead trying to convey “It’s up to YOU and your group to decide what sort of game you want to make and play.
 WHATEVER you decide is correct for your group.”

 The video goes on to discuss that Advanced Dungeons & Dragons was created primarily for tournament play because you couldn’t reconcile all the different versions of Dungeons & Dragons that everyone was BY DESIGN playing up to that point.
 Whether or not this was the motivation for AD&D, I don’t think it was the reason for its enduring popularity.
 Rather, many players are deeply uncomfortable with the idea that the game needs to be designed before it could be played and wanted to play the game someone else had already designed.
-What AD&D was doing was building on the foundation from what has become known as Basic Dungeons & Dragons and sharing the design decisions that Gary Gygax made with the group he played with.
+What AD&D was doing was building on the foundation of what has become known as Basic Dungeons & Dragons and sharing the design decisions that Gary Gygax made with the group he played with.

 You see this discomfort continually being expressed by disagreements role-players get into about their preferred games.
-Meta issues, such as the old “role playing vs. roll playing”, setting issues, such as outrage over the transgendered ranger Mizhena in the Forgotten Realms, and rules issues, such as the limits of what can be accomplished rolling a natural 20.
+Meta issues, such as the old “role-playing vs. roll-playing”, setting issues, such as outrage over the transgendered ranger Mizhena in the Forgotten Realms, and rules issues, such as the limits of what can be accomplished rolling a natural 20.
 These disagreements consume many internet forums and have broken apart RPG groups.

-The resolution I’m suggesting is that all these people should feel perfectly fine to design whatever game they want to play then play it.
-Literally there isn’t a correct interpretation to any of these issues, simply because the rules provided for the game didn’t intend it to.
+The resolution I’m suggesting is that all these people should feel perfectly fine to design whatever game they want to play and then play it.
+Literally, there isn’t a correct interpretation of any of these issues, simply because the rules provided for the game didn’t intend it to.
 Arguing for a “correct” way to role play is like arguing that all games should use dice rather than cards for randomness and that anyone designing or playing a game with cards is making a fundamental “game” mistake.
 It’s like Poker and Bridge players debating which is the CORRECT way to use a deck of playing cards.

 I’m a member of internet groups devoted to OSR and more modern role-playing.
 They have contempt for one another.
 It might help if they realized they’re playing different games and, in fact, each of their groups is playing a UNIQUE game that is derived from different games.